ArmenMkrtumyan/OQNI-bionic-leg-project/README.md

 <h1 align="center">Data logger for Bionic Leg</h1>

 This project aims to develop a bionic leg prototype that incorporates advanced sensor technology and data analysis capabilities.
-The Python code provided in this repository creates a data logger with a graphical user interface (GUI) that can retrieve data from sensors, draw customizable graphs, and provide insights into the collected data.
+The Python code provided in this repository creates a data logger with a graphical user interface (GUI) using the Tkinter library.
+The GUI allows users to retrieve data from sensors, draw customizable graphs, and gain insights into the collected data.

 ## Features

-- User-friendly GUI for data logging
+- User-friendly GUI built with Tkinter
 - Sensor data retrieval and analysis
 - Customizable graphing capabilities
 - Data insights and analysis tools